Card-first spend management

-Monthly transacted EUR 163 to EUR 294k in 18 months, MRR EUR 1k to EUR 79k
+Monthly spending went from EUR 163 to EUR 294k in 18 months.
+Monthly revenue from EUR 1k to EUR 79k.

 Context